 Altitude is another added challenge.
 When attempting an ascent over 4,000 meters, good acclimatization is one of the key factors to achieve success.
 Depending on the mountain, climbers may need to know how to walk on crampons or how to use an ice axe and ice climbing or rock climbing skills may also be necessary to get to the top.

 Although there are winter programs, mountaineering trips usually run during spring, summer and mid-autumn, when the presence of snow and winds decrease.
-Hiring the services of certified mountain guide is not only crucial to improve the group’s chances of reaching the summit but, more importantly, it is key to keeping the group safe.
+Hiring the services of a certified mountain guide is not only crucial to improve the group’s chances of reaching the summit but, more importantly, it is key to keeping the group safe.

 It is therefore essential to hire guides certified by IFMGA (International Federation of Mountain Guides Associations) or by national associations recognized by IFMGA.
 Looking for some new summit goals?
 Here are some mountaineering trips proposed by certified professionals via Explore-share.com: